Ransomware: Should You Pay Up?

 1. Extortion Costs

-Emboldened by data exfiltration, double extortion, and now the chaos and confusion of COVID-19, ransom demands have been climbing steadily since 2018.
+Emboldened by data exfiltration, double extortion, and the initial chaos and confusion of the COVID-19 pandemic, ransom demands have been climbing steadily since 2018.
 Data from leading ransomware incident response firm Coveware put the average payment in Q2 2020 at $178,254 USD, up 60% from the previous quarter; this is following a big 33% jump already from Q4 2019 to Q1 2020.

 2. Remediation Costs